Menu Close

 FOOD & DRINK

-Directly opposite the harbour entrance, the Seaforth is offering special fish and chip taster cones to cruise passengers.
-This is the perfect opportunity to sample local fish and chips without enduring an enormous portion of food.
-While you’re at the Seaforth you can also try out locally crafted beer from their sister distillery in Inverness – just ask them about it.
+Directly opposite the harbour entrance, The Seaforth serves up special fish and chip taster cones to cruise passengers.
+This is the perfect opportunity to enjoy local fish and chips without consuming enormous portions of food.
+While you’re at The Seaforth you can also try out locally crafted beer from their sister distillery in Inverness – just ask them about it.

 The Highland Liquor Company on Shore Street just opposite the harbour is home to an array of whisky, gin and other goodies – their locally-distilled gin is selling in vast quantities around the globe.
-Sadly, our newest family-owned locally produced gin distillery Rhidorroch Distillrey just further down the street isn’t open till July – we cannot wait.
+Sadly (for all of us) our newest family-owned locally produced gin distillery Rhidorroch Distillery just further doesn’t open till July – we cannot wait.

 We love The Ceilidh Place, our local go-to cultural space.
-This gorgeous long, low white building at the very end of West Argyle Street boasts a café, restaurant, bookshop and bar – its laid back atmosphere will give you a real flavour of highland life – locals and visitors alike feel at home here.
+This lovely old white building at the very end of West Argyle Street boasts a café, restaurant, bookshop and bar – its laid-back atmosphere will give you a real flavour of Highland life.
+Locals and visitors alike feel at home here.
 JoJo’s Cafe on West Argyle Street is definitely worth a look – she stocks ingredients sourced from local estates and she also makes her own chocolates.
-Further along up at Argyle Street is West Coast Deli, renowned among cheese-lovers.
-Opposite the deli is Cult Cafe – we like their coffee.
+Cross the road to the Seafood Shack (opens noon daily) where local pals Fenella and Kirsty serve up food fresh caught from Kirsty’s husband’s boat.
+Across on Argyle Street you’ll find West Coast Deli, renowned among cheese-lovers.
+Opposite the deli is Cult Cafe – we really like their coffee.

 SHOPPING

 The Captain’s Cabin (upstairs just opposite harbour entrance) in one of Ullapool’s oldest buildings is great for gifts, pottery, clothing, textiles and an array of other gifts.
-On the seafront, the West Highland Woollen Company stocks cashmere, Harris tweed and tartan textiles together with a range of whiskies and gifts and Ceol na Mara sells more great gifts, cloth and Scottish jewellery.
-Check out the cute little tea store and gift shop Tea By The Sea down on the front too; visitors love their traditional cake.
+On the seafront, the West Highland Woollen Company stocks cashmere, Harris tweed and tartan textiles together with a range of whiskies and gifts and Ceol na Mara sells more great gifts, clothes and Scottish jewellery.
+Check out the cute little tea store and gift shop Tea By The Sea down on the shore front too; visitors love their cake.
 There are two terrific bookshops – one just off the harbour entrance on the hill (below the Captain’s Cabin), the other at the Ceilidh Place.
-To pick up a flavour of authentic local crafts, visit the Museum Shop for some really great ceramics and locally made textiles, they also stock a limited range of locally produced Highland Stoneware pieces.
 Check out the Ceilidh Place reception and restaurant walls for current exhibitions – they open from 8am daily.
 Definitely worth a visit is newly opened Havørn right on the corner of West Argyle Street.
-The owner has recently moved into this newly fitted out premises and will continue to impress with Scottish art and hand-crafted items.
-She’s told us that today she’s handing out nips of whisky and haggis, neeps and tattie canapés to her cruise guests so line up.
-Havørn — means ‘sea eagle’ in Norwegian, a nod to our Viking roots.
+Owners Sara and Pete recently moved into this newly fitted out premises and continue to impress with Scottish art and hand-crafted items.
+Havørn means ‘sea eagle’ in Norwegian, a nod to our Viking roots.
+Next door to Havørn is Ullapool’s newest shop Noost Knit Co. – a must visit for lovers of wool, textiles and design.
+Be sure to pop in and say hello to Amy, Dougie and baby Peigi and wish them well on this really exciting addition to Ullapool’s creative offer.
 There are a bunch of other cute little gift shops on West Argyle Street too.
-Highland Stoneware shop and artist’s studio is located on North Road – about a 10-minute walk from here.
-Famous around the world for it’s distinctive pottery, you’ll more than likely be able to see artists painting the freshly thrown stoneware if you visit.
+Opposite the Ceilidh Place you’ll find Ullapool Outdoors with a fantastic range of quality outdoor clothing and footwear.
+Highland Stoneware shop and artist’s studio (closed Sunday) is located on North Road – about a 10-minute walk from here.
+Famous around the world for its distinctive pottery, you’ll more than likely find artists painting the freshly thrown stoneware if you visit.
 Hugh Penney moved to Ullapool last year and has opened a brand new pottery shop and gallery with outstanding views across the Minch – definitely worth a visit and a chat.
 If the weather is clement, he’ll set up his potter’s wheel outside his studio for visitors to see the process.
 His business, Handknitted Pottery, is located on West Terrace.
+Pretty much every shop in our wee village is family-owned; our retailers love interacting with visitors and are genuinely happy to help.

 Everywhere you go you’ll find the locals are really friendly and delighted to chat so dive on in!